harleydutton/new-york/Events/The Peace.md

-A "don't cause trouble or I will use the US military to nuke your asses" mandate by [[George 'The General' Washington]].
-9/11 was in fact an inside job.
+- A "don't cause trouble or I will use the US military to nuke your asses" mandate by [[George 'The General' Washington]]
+- largely successful
+- 9/11 was, in fact, an inside job per [[Old Man Chalmers]]